PokemonMaster23/PokemonMaster23/README.md

 - 😜 Hey!
 Im a noob who makes bot code with some ai assistance!
-- 👍 Check my repos in the repostries section and dont forget to star the repo!
+- 👍 Check my repos in the Repositories section and dont forget to star the repo!
 - 😁 Im a active person in telegram!
-Join [@PK_Botz](telegram.me/pk_botz) My Botz channel for awesome bots!
+Join [@PK_Botz](https://telegram.me/pk_botz) My Botz channel for awesome bots!
 - 🎉 That's it for now!!